ThoughtWorks-SEA/developer-training/docs/backend/express-lab.md

 [{ "id": 1, "name": "xxx" }]
 ```

-This is a POST request instead of a GET request because we are recording the history of participants that were next.
+This is a POST request instead of a GET request because we are recording the history of presenters.
 This creates a resource on the server.

 #### 7. Get a history of who was next